 Gray dogwood grows in a wide range of light conditions.
-Full sun or partial sun or shade is best, however it also tolerates shady locations with four hours or less of sunlight.
+Full sun or partial sun is best, however it also tolerates shady locations with four hours or less of sunlight.

 Consistently moist, well-drained soil is ideal but gray dogwood stands out by its adaptability to any type of soil, dry or wet, clay or alkaline, even problematic soil such as compacted or poor soil.